By My Hands: A Potter’s Apprenticeship

 A talk, Q&A and signing event

-Renowned sports journalist, Matt Majendie, will be introducing his fascinating new book, Nazaré, which recounts his time spent with the world’s most daring surfers as they attempt to ride the world’s most fearsome waves.
-Matt will be discussing his book and experiences with James Cook, a senior executive in BBC Audio, who works in podcasting across sport, popular entertainment and true crime.
+Renowned sports journalist Matt Majendie joined us to introduce his fascinating new book, Nazaré, which recounts his time spent with the world’s most daring surfers as they attempt to ride the world’s most fearsome waves.
+Matt discussed his book and experiences with James Cook, a senior executive in BBC Audio who works in podcasting across sport, popular entertainment and true crime.

 In a small fishing village on Portugal’s Silver Coast (Costa de Prata), a select band of surfers take unimaginable risks, pushing the boundaries of their death-defying sport as they seek to go bigger than ever before.